 Underlying factors, such as security and level of effort, impacted participation.

-User testing revealed the most potential for an application on the Amazon Echo Show, for participants found the experience of using a VUI enjoyable, innovative, and practical, especially the hands-free aspect while cooking.
+The most potential for an application was on the Amazon Echo Show—participants found the experience of using a VUI enjoyable, innovative, and practical, especially the hands-free aspect while cooking.
 Thus, we iterated on our third paper prototype to develop Rye.

 How Rye works